aufheben68/aufheben68/README.md

 ### Hello world, I'm Ody 👋

-As an Application Security Engineer at Netcompany-Intrasoft, I am responsible for designing, maintaining, and building product security tools and services.
+As an Application Security Engineer, I am responsible for designing, maintaining, and building product security tools and services.
 I align, implement, and operate the Secure SDLC Framework according to the information security standards and best practices from the business, project management, and technical perspective.
 I provide information security expertise to relevant stakeholders with a focus on secure application development, including defining security requirements, incorporating secure design principles into software architecture, developing technical remediation advisories for security defects, and performing research on technical controls implementation.
 I also support corporate Information Security Management System activities and build tools and automation scripts to enable developers to easily consume security services.
 In addition, I deliver Application Security training to technical teams such as Software Development Teams and DevOps Engineers.

 I am a [Computer Studies](http://dit.uop.gr/index.php) graduate (GPA: 7.15/10.0).
 Previously, I worked as a Cybersecurity Consultant on the ENIRISST+ project (2021) and was a member of the CryptoSec Lab at the [University of Peloponesse](https://www.uop.gr/).
 I conducted research on Trust Management Systems for IoT networks and completed my thesis on Collaborative Intrusion Detection Networks, which is a project that consists of a network implemented in *Docker*, an Ubuntu Linux VM that uses [Infection Monkey](https://www.guardicore.com/infectionmonkey/) used for penetration testing and a blacklist mechanism which is periodically excluding malicious IDS nodes.
 You can check the complete work [here](https://pdfhost.io/v/mJ4Fcq04x_CIDN_Thesis_).